texamp/texamp.github.io/abstracts-contributed.md

 Hirota's bilinear method.
 First, we show that the CSS equation can be bilinearized into a set of six equations.
 Then, starting from 13 bilinear equations in the KP-Toda hierarchy, together with the discrete KP equation, the CSS equation is derived.
-As a by product, we provide its multi-breather and general rogue wave solutions.
+As a by-product, we provide its multi-breather and general rogue wave solutions.

 ------